a-schaefers/i3-wm-gruvbox-theme/README.md

 and Fantasque Sans Mono fonts.
 I use Fantasque Sans Mono for the terminal and Hack for almost everything else.

 2. Apply gruvbox color scheme to .Xresources file.
-You will need to restart X server or refresh with Xrdb for this to take immediate effect on new terminals.

 3. Apply i3 config colors.
-The colors and are located at the end of my i3/config file.
+The colors and are located at the end of my i3/config.

 4. Install i3blocks. https://github.com/vivien/i3blocks These blocks will not all work the same out of the box for everyone.
 At the least you'll probably need to set your network